Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-filtersAIE.rst

 Super Sample Rate
 -----------------

 The term Super Sample Rate strictly means the processing of more than one sample per clock cycle.
 Because the AIE is a vector processor, almost every operation is SSR by this definition, making it superfluous.
-Therefore, in the AIE context, SSR is taken to mean an implementation using multiple computation paths to improve performance at the expense of additional resource use.
+Therefore, in the AI Engine context, SSR is taken to mean an implementation using multiple computation paths to improve performance at the expense of additional resource use.

 .. _SSR_OPERATION_MODES: